googleinterns/chat-service-on-gcp/README.md

 - [x] ViewContactsActivity
 - [x] ViewMessagesActivity
 - [x] Client side cache support
-- [ ] Search bar in ViewContacts
+- [x] Search bar in ViewContacts
-- [x] Verify all background threads using strictMode class
+- [ ] Verify all background threads using strictMode class
 - [x] index relevant columns in cache
 - [ ] Add support for Phone Numbers
-- [ ] Sign in with Google
+- [x] Sign in with Google & Fb (OAuth)
+- [ ] Implement an Activity to add new Contact
 - [ ] integrate loginActivity with GCP server
-- [ ] integrate RegistrationActivity with GCP server
+- [x] integrate RegistrationActivity with GCP server
 - [ ] integrate ViewContacts with GCP server
 - [ ] integrate ViewMessages with GCP server
 - [ ] delete cache content if it grows too large